xwal/awesome-stars/README.md

 * [iCarousel](https://github.com/nicklockwood/iCarousel) - A simple, highly customisable, data-driven 3D carousel for iOS and Mac OS
 * [RealtimeChat](https://github.com/relatedcode/RealtimeChat) - This is a native iOS Messenger app, with audio/video calls and realtime chat conversations (full offline support).
 * [Messenger](https://github.com/relatedcode/Messenger) - This is a native iOS Messenger app, with audio/video calls and realtime chat conversations (full offline support).
-* [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
+* [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS, watchOS, tvOS and macOS.
 Makes using Keychain APIs as easy as NSUserDefaults.
 * [DTCoreText](https://github.com/Cocoanetics/DTCoreText) - Methods to allow using HTML code with CoreText
-* [ProgressHUD](https://github.com/relatedcode/ProgressHUD) - ProgressHUD is a lightweight and easy-to-use HUD for iOS 8.
+* [ProgressHUD](https://github.com/relatedcode/ProgressHUD) - ProgressHUD is a lightweight and easy-to-use HUD for iOS.
 (Objective-C)
 * [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge) - An iOS/OSX bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews
 * [iOS9AdaptationTips](https://github.com/ChenYilong/iOS9AdaptationTips) - iOS9适配系列教程（iOS9开发学习交流群：515295083）
-* [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - An elegant messages UI library for iOS
+* [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - [DEPRECATED] An elegant messages UI library for iOS
 * [FLEX](https://github.com/Flipboard/FLEX) - An in-app debugging and exploration tool for iOS
 * [PonyDebugger](https://github.com/square/PonyDebugger) - Remote network and data debugging for your native iOS app using Chrome Developer Tools
 * [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) - A drop-in replacement for UILabel that supports attributes, data detectors, links, and more